oliverius/logo/docs/part12.md

 }
 ```

-And in the log we will get "TEST "Test primitives": PASSED" as expected.
+And in the log we will get **TEST "Test primitives": PASSED** as expected.
 What we are doing is to check that every token asserted returns true and if not, the test will fail and we will need to find out why.
 So let's find out now if our 5 different ways to define a square all have the correct number of tokens.
-We won't worry about the name of the procedure (after all the tokenizer has no clue what a `square` is, and focus only on the expressions):
+We won't worry about the name of the procedure (after all the tokenizer has no clue what a `square` is, and focus only on the expressions that are the arguments for the `square`):

 ```javascript
 assertTokens(